liushb9/liushb9.github.io/_pages/about.md

 About me
 ======
-Hi there! 👋 I'm Shengbang Liu 🧑‍🚀, an undergraduate student in the School of Computer Science and Engineering at Sun Yat-sen University 🎓.

-Currently, I am a research intern at HMI Lab and Simple Robots, supervised by Prof. Shanghang Zhang.
-I am also privileged to be mentored by Prof. Weishi Zheng at the Intelligence Science and System Lab (iSEE) 🌟 during my undergraduate studies.
+Hi there! 👋 I'm Shengbang Liu 🧑‍🚀, an undergraduate student in the School of [Computer Science and Engineering](https://cse.sysu.edu.cn/) at [Sun Yat-sen University](https://www.sysu.edu.cn/)🎓.
+Currently, I am a research intern at [HMI Lab](https://pku-hmi-lab.github.io/HMI-Web/research.html) and Simple Robots, supervised by Prof. [Shanghang Zhang](https://www.shanghangzhang.com/).
+I am also privileged to be mentored by Prof. [Weishi Zheng](https://isee-ai.cn/~zhwshi/) in the [Intelligence Science and System Lab (iSEE)](https://isee-ai.cn/#/home)🌟 during my undergraduate studies.

 My research interests primarily focus on Robotic Manipulation 🤖, with the goal of developing generalizable, versatile, and robust robot agents.
 I am also exploring Reinforcement Learning 🍭 and Multimodal Large Models 🧠.